ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 <br/>

 These valves are not officially approved for use in medical devices, but since "necessity knows no law" it might be better to use these 3D printed valves and saving lives instead of letting people die.
-The STL files have not been shared publicly (except for some imitations, one is included below for educational purposes only), as to not get in any legal trouble.
+The STL files have not been shared publicly, except for some imitations, [linked for educational purposes only!](https://cults3d.com/en/3d-model/tool/venturi-valvula-pedrovo13){:target="_blank"}
 The manufacturers have not taken any legal action against this 3D printed design.
 Using the original valves is still recommended and once the supply from the manufacturers can meet the demand these will once again be used as some of the intricate details of the valve are hard to mimic with current 3D printing technologies.